Hemerocallis ‘Chicago Ruby’

 Blooms: July – August

 Habitat: Full sun, moisture retentive soil

-Where is it found at BBG&G: Grass garden /Story of Horticulture garden and Rock Garden
+Where is it found at BBG: Grass garden /Story of Horticulture garden and Rock Garden

-They produce their flowers which are usually around 75cm to 120cm tall, but there are much shorter species and cultivars that are available if you have not the space for such a large flamboyant specimen.
-At the gardens, we have a few cultivars planted around the Rock Garden and the Grass Garden.
+They produce their flowers which are usually around 75cm to 120cm tall, but there are much shorter species and cultivars that are available if you do not have the space for such a large flamboyant specimen.
+At the Gardens, we have a few cultivars planted around the Rock Garden and the Grass Garden.
 Hemerocallis ‘Chicago Ruby’ has to be one of the most striking with its large vivid red blooms.

 Daylily’s are all hardy clump forming and occasionally rhizomatous perennials which are easy to cultivate in a range of conditions.
 They can be grown in shade and dry conditions, but this may reduce flowering, so we would recommend a moisture retentive soil in full sun to achieve the best.
 They look equally at home planted around edge of a pond as a marginal or in the middle of a grand herbaceous border.
 Wherever they are planted they will ensure a colourful display.